ZuBB/portage3/issues.md

 * logger
     + ...
 * scripts
+    + add to tmp tables also a source_id on 1st stage, to make 2nd stage even more simple
     + get all expand use flags from make.conf
     + check scripts (\d\d_\w+\.check\.rb)
         - where to place